Transformers-GANG/Transformers/README.md

-# 🧠 Depression Detector using CNN
+# 🌌 Krutiverse Hackathon: Transformers Team 🚀

+*“More than meets the eye—coding Autobots ready to roll out!”*

+Welcome to the **Transformers** team page for the **Krutiverse Hackathon**!
+We’re a squad of four coding warriors, here to build something epic, break some barriers, and maybe sneak in a few laughs along the way.
+Buckle up as we take you on a journey through our project, our team, and the chaos that fuels our creativity! 💥

+---

+## 🛠️ About the Project:
+# 🧠 Human emotion and mental health detector

 ## 🌟 Overview
-The **Depression Detector** is an innovative machine learning project that leverages Convolutional Neural Networks (CNNs) to identify signs of depression through advanced image and text analysis.
+The **Human Emotion and Mental Health Detector** is an innovative machine learning project that leverages Convolutional Neural Networks (CNNs) to identify signs of depression through advanced image and text analysis.
 Our goal is to provide an automated, early-intervention tool for mental health assessment, offering compassionate and data-driven insights.

 ## 🚀 Features
 - **Multi-Modal Analysis**: